khulnasoft/integrations-core/flink/README.md

      Clone and edit the [integration pipeline][7] if you have a different format.

-3. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+3. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true